 The inventory model of eCommerce has been on the market for long enough.
 We can say the actual eCommerce started with the inventory model.
-According to FDI policy “Inventory model of eCommerce means an eCommerce activity where inventory of good and services is owned by the eCommerce entity and is sold to the consumers directly”.
+According to the FDI policy “Inventory model of eCommerce means an eCommerce activity where the inventory of goods and services is owned by the eCommerce entity and is sold to the consumers directly”.

-Earlier before marketplace joined the game, firms were in direct relation to the consumers.
+Earlier before the marketplace joined the game, firms were in direct relation to the consumers.
 The orders were received by the eCommerce firm through its site interface and then fulfilled only by the firm itself.
-The firms had direct partnership with the delivery services who were responsible for delivery the dispatched item to the consumers.
-One of the major characteristics of inventory model was that firms have to manage their own inventory of products in their warehouses and this was also one of the major drawbacks of the inventory model of eCommerce.
+The firms had a direct partnerships with the delivery services who were responsible for delivering the dispatched item to the consumers.
+One of the major characteristics of the inventory model was that firms have to manage their own inventory of products in their warehouses and this was also one of the major drawbacks of the inventory model of eCommerce.
 Managing such a large inventory of products was a risky task and even a complicated one.

 The official definition laid by FDI for marketplace site says”Marketplace model of eCommerce means providing an information technology platform by an eCommerce entity on a digital and electronic network to act as a facilitator between buyer and seller”

-Marketplace sites are the firms that allow a huge , distributed population of buyers and vendors to find price,products and transact with each other on a third party platform which is trusted, safe, reliable and transparent.
+Multi-vendor sites are the firms that allow a huge, distributed population of buyers and vendors to find prices, products and transact with each other on a third-party platform that is trusted, safe, reliable, and transparent.
 In return, these marketplace sites charge some commission from the sellers on each sale.
-Some of the marketplace platforms like, Amazon, Flipkart, and others provide the services and products as fulfilled by the firm itself.
-If you have noticed, you might see certain lines in description of certain products like “Fulfilled by Amazon”.
+Some of the multi-vendor platforms like Amazon, Flipkart, and others provide the services and products as fulfilled by the firm itself.
+If you have noticed, you might see certain lines in the description of certain products like “Fulfilled by Amazon”.
 These lines mean that the particular product will be delivered to the consumers by the inventory of the firm itself and the delivery will be too handled by the firm itself.
-If we consider the marketplace model in technical terms then these kinds of products are also called as “Admin’s product”.
+If we consider the marketplace model in technical terms then these kinds of products are also called “Admin’s product”.

-Marketplace sites provide more options to choose from- It is not only the availability products that matters but the prices of those products also matter.
-On a marketplace site, when vendors see a large number of other sellers also selling the same product at the different price, then it generates a competitive environment which encourages the improvement in product quality, service quality, reduction in price etc. There for marketplace sites are often preferred by the buyers.
+Marketplace sites provide more options to choose from- It is not only the availability products that matter but the prices of those products also matter.
+On this site, when vendors see a large number of other sellers also selling the same product at a different price, then it generates a competitive environment that encourages the improvement in product quality, service quality, reduction in price, etc. Therefore marketplace sites are often preferred by the buyers.

 Perfect UX for users- The competition does not only exist between the sellers, but also the marketplace sites compete with each other too.
 This competition encourages the marketplace sites to offer tempting deals and additional offers.
 In addition to this, marketplace sites keep experimenting with their UI and UX optimization in order to provide the convenient user experience to the buyer so that they remain stacked to their site only.